jy3119/Mars_Rover_2021/README.md

 <img src="images/physical_imple.png" />

-# How to Use the Mars Rover system:
+# How to Use the Mars Rover system / Integration:
 1. Plug in the ESP32 onto the FPGA.
 2. Connect the ESP32 to the Arduino Nano Every on the Drive subsystem as following in the diagram below.